onesheka/Automobile-Price-Prediction/README.md

 # Automobile-Price-Prediction
-Predicting the Automobile Prices using KNN.
+Predicting the Automobile Prices using KNN. <br>
+The dataset has been collected from <a href="https://archive.ics.uci.edu/ml/datasets/Automobile"> here </a>